apache/arrow/r/README.md

 - On Linux the installation process can sometimes be more involved because CRAN does not host binaries for Linux.
 For more information please see the [installation guide](articles/install.html).

+- If you are compiling arrow from source, please note that as of version 10.0.0, arrow requires C++17 to build.
+This has implications on Windows and CentOS 7.
+For Windows users it means you need to be running an R version of 4.0 or later.
+On CentOS 7, it means you need to install a newer compiler than the default system compiler gcc.
+See the [installation details article](https://arrow.apache.org/docs/r/articles/developers/install_details.html) for guidance.

+- Development versions of arrow are released nightly.
+For information on how to installl nighhtly builds please see the [installing nightly builds](articles/install_nightly.html) article.

 ## What can the arrow package do?

 The Arrow C++ library is comprised of different parts, each of which serves a specific purpose.
 The arrow package provides binding to the C++ functionality for a wide range of data analysis